CreateUNSW/createunsw.com.au/__projects/pi-celestial-pancake.md

 slug: pi-celestial-pancake
 link:
 ---
-CREATE Project Illuminate is now rebranded as <b>UNSW Illuminate</b> and operating as a student project under UNSW Engineering ChallENG program, while the project will still remains in close collaboration with CREATE
+CREATE Project Illuminate is now rebranded as **UNSW Illuminate** and operating as a student project under UNSW Engineering ChallENG program, while the project will still remains in close collaboration with CREATE

 Visit <a href="https://www.unswilluminate.com/" target="_blank">https://www.unswilluminate.com/</a> for more information